langchain-ai/ambient-agent-101/README.md

 Learn about the fundamentals of LangGraph through building an ambient email agent

-LangGraph 101
+Ambient Agent 101
-Welcome to LangGraph 101!
+Welcome to Ambient Agent 101!

 Introduction
 In this session, you will learn about the fundamentals of LangGraph through one of our notebooks.
 It builds up to an ["ambient"](https://blog.langchain.dev/introducing-ambient-agents/) agent that can manage your email with connection to the Gmail API.
 It's grouped into 4 sections, each with a notebook and accompanying code in the `src/email_assistant` directory.
 These section build from the basics of agents, to agent evaluation, to human-in-the-loop, and finally to memory.
 These all come together in an agent that you can deploy, and the principles can be applied to other agents across a wide range of tasks.